Languages of the Roman Empire: Celtic

 Celtic languages at the beginning of the Imperial period include Gaulish, spoken in Gaul (Gallia, present-day France, Belgium, Switzerland and northwestern Italy); Celtiberian and Gallaecian, in parts of Hispania (Spain and Portugal); Brittonic in Britannia (Roman Britain), and Galatian, a branch of Celtic brought to Anatolia by the Gallic invasions of the 3rd century BC.
 The place name Galatia, a Roman province, derives from the Greek word for "Gauls" or "Celts", Galatai.
 Loanwords from Gaulish are recorded in Latin as early as the time of Ennius (ca. 239–169 BC), due to the presence of Celtic settlements on the Italian peninsula.
 By late antiquity, some Gaulish words had become so Latinized that their origin was no longer recognized as such.

 Celtiberian is documented as a written language only after contact with the Romans in the 2nd century BC.
 Of 103 Celtiberian inscriptions, thirty in Iberian script are hospitality tokens (tesserae hospitales), twenty of which are in the shape of animals.
 The social custom of pledging mutual support among families or communities was compatible with hospitium in Roman culture, and the Celtiberians continued to produce the tokens, though switching to Latin, into the 2nd century of the Imperial era.
 Under Augustus, the territory of the Celtiberians became part of the Tarraconensis province.
 Written Celtiberian ceases early in the reign of Augustus, if not before.

 Several references to Gaulish in late antiquity may indicate that it continued to be spoken.
 Irenaeus, bishop of Lugdunum (present-day Lyon) from 177 AD, complains that he has to communicate with his parishioners in their "barbarous tongue", probably Gaulish.
 The jurist Ulpian (170–228) mentions the need to recognize Gaulish verbal contracts.
 Lampridius says that a druidess made a prophecy in Gaulish to Alexander Severus (208–235).
 Jerome (331–420), who had first-hand knowledge, observes that the Gallic Treveri speak a language "more or less the same" as that of the Galatians.
-The collection of pharmacological recipes by Marcellus of Bordeaux (late 4th- or early 5th-century) contains several Gaulish words, mainly plant names, and seems to indicate that the language remained in use for at least some purposes such as traditional medicine and magic.
+The collection of pharmacological recipes by Marcellus of Bordeaux (late 4th or early 5th century) contains several Gaulish words, mainly plant names, and seems to indicate that the language remained in use for at least some purposes such as traditional medicine and magic.
 Sulpicius Severus (363–425), also from Gallia Aquitania, takes note of Gaulish-Latin bilingualism, with Gaulish as the first language.
 Other mentions of people who speak "in the Gallic manner" (gallice) or similar may refer to speaking Latin with a regional Gaulish accent.

-Much of historical linguistics scholarship postulates that Gaulish was indeed still spoken as late as the mid to late 6th century in France.
-Despite considerable Romanization of the local material culture, the Gaulish language is held to have survived and had coexisted with spoken Latin during the centuries of Roman rule of Gaul.
+Historical linguistics demonstrates that Gaulish coexisted with Latin throughout the era of Roman rule, and evidence in the writings of Gregory of Tours (538–594) indicates that Gaulish might have been spoken in France into the latter 6th century.